-In line with Arava Institute’s aim to generate capacity-building for dialogue and cooperation, all students and interns participate in a obligatory Peace-building Leadership Seminar (PLS).
-During weekly sessions, participants engage in dialogue on the Israeli-Palestinian conflict, overseen by three facilitators (Israeli, Palestinian, international).
-Together, participants discuss the current political situation and its historical roots, sharing personal experiences and family stories from different sides in the conflict.
+In line with Arava Institute’s aim to generate capacity-building for dialogue and cooperation, all students and interns participate in an obligatory Peace-building Leadership Seminar (PLS).
+During weekly sessions, participants engage in dialogue on the Israeli-Palestinian conflict overseen by three facilitators (Israeli, Palestinian, international).
+Together, participants discuss the current political situation and its historical roots, sharing personal experiences and family stories from different sides of the conflict.
 These stories raise questions around universal issues of identity, national ideologies, power and privilege, coexistence and personal responsibility.
 In this process, students are challenged to look critically at their own views, cultural values and understanding of history.

-By engaging weekly with these issues in a multi-cultural group setting, the participants develop competencies in intercultural understanding and empathy.
+By engaging weekly with these issues in a multicultural group setting, the participants develop competencies in intercultural understanding and empathy.
 Additional workshops on storytelling, empathetic listening, and other communication skills help students in the dialogue process, and contribute to developing a repertoire of respectful and consensus-building interactions within the student community.

 PLS is not meant to lead to political agreement among the students.
 In fact, the dialogue reveals ideological differences between the sides, as reflected by the students themselves.
 Together, we explore how to live within these differences, as individuals and groups.
 This builds on the Arava Institute’s understanding that the social and political relationships within and between groups in the region have a significant influence on environmental practices, public policies, and grassroots environmental activism.

 The PLS dialogue process integrates within the Institute’s own campus community as a microcosm of the region and beyond, building the tools and understanding necessary to foster environmental sustainability, social justice and respect in the broader society.